codeforsanjose/SJPL-MealTally/README.md

 ## Running the web app locally

-1. In your terminal, cd into your project folder and clone this repo:
+1. In your terminal, cd into your project folder and clone this repo and navigate to correct branch:
 ```
 $ git clone https://github.com/codeforsanjose/SJPL-MealTally
+$ git checkout react-meal-tally
 ```

 2. cd into SJPL-MealTally and run `npm install`

 3. Run the command `npm run build`

-4. Move the index.html into public/ `mv index.html public/index.html`
+4. Copy the index.html into public/ `cp index.html public/index.html`

+5. Setup MongoDB local db instance or talk to project team for instructions to get test data

-5. Start the web app in another tab: `node server.js`
+6. Start the web app in another tab: `node server.js` or `MONGODB_URI=<get from slack group member> node server.js`

-6. Open `localhost:8080` (or whichever port is specified in the Ionic tab)  to enter from the web app's Home page.
+7. Open `localhost:8080` to enter from the web app's Home page.

 [![Stories in Ready](https://badge.waffle.io/codeforsanjose/SJPL-MealTally.png?label=ready&title=Ready)](https://waffle.io/codeforsanjose/SJPL-MealTally)